-Required Formative Self-assessments
+Formative Self-assessments

 Throughout the course there will be faculty-written quizzes, delivered on Canvas over weekends.
 These formative tools are "assessments for learning" that allow students to self-assess mastery of the material and their own learning needs and to assume responsibility for their own learning (EPO 3 Practice Based Learning and Improvement).
 Therefore, students should approach the quiz in the same way as any other assessment and should complete it without using any references (peers, notes, videos, websites, ChatGPT, etc.).
-Completion of the weekly formative self-assessment is required no later than 11:59 PM on Sunday after its release.
+Completion of the formative self-assessments is optional; however, > 75% of students reported last year that weekly completion of the quiz was helpful in keeping them up to date in the course.